 We are an award-nominated website on a mission to improve longevity and healthy aging through collaborative research and partnerships.
 Publishing since 2014, our goal remains the same — to reframe the conversation about longer and healthier lives to focus on ideas, strengths, and solutions.
 Our team spans five continents, and each brings a unique perspective on improving the quality of life for current and future older adults around the world.
 Global Health Aging empowers people to take charge of their longevity by exploring what it means and will look like for them.
 From the moment we are born, we all begin aging and the earlier we practice healthy habits, the better for our future.

-We have featured a broad range of news stories, diverse opinions, and research on longevity and healthy aging from around the world.
-Our articles are cited and mentioned in several magazines, journals, and websites, such as the International Health Section of American Public Health Association, the Journal of Emergencies, Trauma, and Shock, and GOOD Magazine.
+We have featured a broad range of news stories, diverse opinions, and research about living and aging well in a changing world.
+Our articles are cited and mentioned in several magazines, journals, and websites, such as the International Health Section of American Public Health Association, Journal of Emergencies, Trauma, and Shock, and GOOD Magazine.
 Topics include, but are not limited to, assistive robots, caregiving, nutrition, loneliness, and menopause.

-We earned nominations for the WEGO Health Awards in Rookie of the Year, Patient Leader Hero, and Best Kept Secret categories.
-WEGO Health is the world’s largest network of health influencers and patient thought leaders.
-We also were recognized as a resource for research on aging and age-related diseases by Dahlgren Memorial Library, the Graduate Health and Life Sciences Research Library at Georgetown University Medical Center.
-A big thank you to ALL our current and past contributors for their hard work and dedication!
+We earned nominations for the WEGO Health Awards in Patient Leader Hero, Rookie of the Year, and Best Kept Secret categories.
+WEGO Health is the world’s largest network of patient thought leaders, health influencers, and advocates.
+We were recognized as a resource for research on aging and age-related diseases by Dahlgren Memorial Library, the Graduate Health & Life Sciences Research Library at Georgetown University Medical Center.
+A big thank you to ALL our friends and contributors over the years.